-I’ve definitely found the exciting career I dreamed of working at NASA Dryden as an Engineer and a Project Manager.
-I even managed to honor my desire to work with airplanes since NASA Dryden is a premier installation for aeronautical flight research.
+I’ve definitely found the exciting career I dreamed of working at NASA Armstrong as an Engineer and a Project Manager.
+I even managed to honor my desire to work with airplanes since NASA Armstrong is a premier installation for aeronautical flight research.
 My career at NASA has been hugely rewarding and has given me some amazing opportunities that I never would have imagined for myself.

 Though both my parents and my brother are lawyers and don’t always understand what I’m working on, my family has always been very supportive.
 Throughout my life, they have encouraged me to have dreams and to pursue them.
 At a very young age I set some high goals for myself.
 Often people questioned my ability to achieve them, but I never let that stop me.
 One thing I’ve learned is that you should never let anyone tell you that you can’t do something; you are your only obstacle!